All Products

 • Uniqueness conflicts caused by INSERT

-A uniqueness constraint is violated when an INSERT statement is synchronized.
-For example, if the two nodes of a two-way synchronization INSERT a record with the same primary key value at the same time or at a very close time, the INSERT synchronization fails when the record is synchronized to the other node because a record with the same primary key value already exists.
+Synchronizing an INSERT statement can violate a uniqueness constraint.
+For example, if two nodes in a two-way synchronization setup INSERT a record with the same primary key value at the same time or at nearly the same time, the INSERT synchronization to the other node fails because a record with the same primary key value already exists.

-• When the record to be updated by an UPDATE operation does not exist in the destination instance, DTS automatically converts the operation to an INSERT operation.
-This may cause a unique key conflict.
+• If the record to update does not exist on the destination, DTS converts the UPDATE to an INSERT, which might cause a uniqueness conflict.

-The record to be deleted by a DELETE operation does not exist in the destination instance.
-When this conflict occurs, DTS automatically ignores the DELETE operation, regardless of the configured conflict resolution policy.
+The record that the DELETE operation attempts to delete does not exist in the destination instance.
+If this conflict occurs, DTS automatically ignores the DELETE operation, regardless of the configured conflict resolution policy.

 Important

-• DTS provides resolution policies for the preceding data synchronization conflicts.
-You can select a policy when you configure two-way synchronization.
+• DTS provides resolution strategies for these conflicts.
+Select one when configuring two-way synchronization.

-• Ignore (If a conflict occurs, the conflicting record in the destination instance is used): When a data synchronization conflict occurs, the system skips the current synchronization statement, continues execution, and uses the conflicting record from the destination database.
+• Ignore (If a conflict occurs, the conflicting record in the destination instance is used): Skip the current synchronization statement and keep the destination record.

 Note

-• This can be configured only when Synchronization Topology is set to Two-way Synchronization.
+• Available only when Synchronization Topology is set to Two-way Synchronization.

 Processing Mode of Conflicting Tables